michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 12. And they said, It is false; tell us now.
 And he said, Thus and thus spake he to me, saying, Thus saith the Lord, I have anointed thee king over Israel.

-13. Then they hasted, and took every man his garment, and put it under him on the top of the stairs, and blew with trumpets, saying, Jehu is king.is king: Heb. reigneth
+13. Then they hasted, and took every man his garment, and put it under him on the top of the stairs, and blew with trumpets, saying, Jehu is king.

 14. So Jehu the son of Jehoshaphat the son of Nimshi conspired against Joram.
 (Now Joram had kept Ramoth–gilead, he and all Israel, because of Hazael king of Syria.

 15. But king Joram was returned to be healed in Jezreel of the wounds which the Syrians had given him, when he fought with Hazael king of Syria.)
-And Jehu said, If it be your minds, then let none go forth nor escape out of the city to go to tell it in Jezreel.Joram: Heb.
-Jehoram but not in verse sixteenhad given: Heb. smotelet none…: Heb. let no escaper go, etc
+And Jehu said, If it be your minds, then let none go forth nor escape out of the city to go to tell it in Jezreel.

 16. So Jehu rode in a chariot, and went to Jezreel; for Joram lay there.
 And Ahaziah king of Judah was come down to see Joram.